Bobby Witt Jr. Player Props: Royals vs. Angels

 Bobby Witt Jr. At The Plate

-- Witt Jr. leads Kansas City with a slugging percentage of .455, fueled by seven extra-base hits.
+- Witt Jr. leads Kansas City in slugging percentage (.439) thanks to seven extra-base hits.

-- In six games this season, Witt Jr. has picked up an RBI, with more than one RBI once.
+- Witt Jr. is batting .200 with one homer during his last games and is riding a four-game hitting streak.

-- He has scored at least one run 10 times this year (50.0%), including one multi-run game.
+- Witt Jr. has driven in a run in seven games this year (33.3%), including one multiple-RBI game.

+- In 10 of 21 games this season, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.